Tomer Schlank

-Tomer Moshe Schlank (תומר משה שלנק; born 1982) is an Israeli mathematician and a professor at The University of Chicago.
-Previously, he was a professor at Hebrew University of Jerusalem.
+Tomer Moshe Schlank (תומר משה שלנק; born 1982) is an Israeli mathematician and a professor at Harvard University.
+Previously, he was a professor at University of Chicago and at the Hebrew University of Jerusalem.
 He primarily works in homotopy theory, algebraic geometry, and number theory.
 In 2022 he won the Erdős prize in mathematics and in 2023 he was awarded a European Research Council consolidator grant.
 He is an editor for the Israel Journal of Mathematics.
+In 2026 he was awarded the Clay Research Award.

 Biography

 Schlank was born on July 29, 1982, in Jerusalem, Israel.
 He graduated with a bachelor's degree from Tel Aviv University in 2001 and a master's degree from Tel Aviv University in 2008.
-He received his PhD from Hebrew University of Jerusalem in January, 2013, working under the supervision of Ehud de Shalit.
+He received his Ph.D. from the Hebrew University of Jerusalem in January 2013, working under the supervision of Ehud de Shalit.
 His education was also influenced by the close proximity of David Kazhdan and Emmanuel Dror Farjoun.
 After completing his PhD, Schlank was hired as a Simons postdoctoral fellow at MIT.
 Afterwards he moved back to the Hebrew University in Jerusalem.
 Schlank is the great-grandson of the scientist Maria Pogonowska.